aearl16/aearl16.github.io/index.md

 ## About Me

-Hi, my name is Aaron Earl and I am a senior at Western Oregon university.
+Hi, my name is Aaron Earl and I am a senior at Western Oregon University.
 Currently I am majoring in Computer Science and am working on a minor in Entreprenuership.
 I plan to graduate in Fall 2018 or spring 2019 depending on scheduling.
 I am super exceited to be graduating soon and can't wait to get started on some amazing projects.
 For more information about me visit my [LinkedIn Page](https://www.linkedin.com/in/aaron-earl-0ab12746/).

 ## CS 461 Senior Project: OpenBoard